Rise Broadband Internet in Minnesota at a Glance

 Is Rise Broadband available at my address in Minnesota?

-Rise Broadband serves many communities across the Twin Cities metro, Iron Range, and prairie farmland, including areas in and around Minneapolis, St. Paul, Rochester, and Bloomington.
+Rise Broadband serves many communities across the Twin Cities metro, Iron Range.
+Prairie farmland, including areas in and around Minneapolis, St. Paul, Rochester, and Bloomington.
 Coverage depends on tower proximity and line-of-sight conditions.
 Enter your Minnesota address on the Rise Broadband website to verify availability and see which plans (wireless or fiber) are offered at your location.

 Does Rise Broadband have data caps in Minnesota?

 Rise Broadband's fixed wireless plans in Minnesota typically include generous data allowances, and many plans offer unlimited data options.
 Fiber plans come with unlimited data by default.
-Check with Rise about specific data policies for your plan tier, as terms may vary between wireless and fiber service areas in Hennepin County and Ramsey County.
+Check with Rise about specific data policies for your plan tier, as terms may vary between wireless.
+Fiber service areas in Hennepin County and Ramsey County.

 How does Rise Broadband perform in bad weather in Minnesota?

 Fixed wireless internet can be affected by heavy rain, snow, or dense fog common in the Twin Cities metro, Iron Range, and prairie farmland.
-Rise Broadband's towers in Minnesota are engineered to minimize weather-related disruptions, and the company uses commercial-grade equipment rated for the conditions typical of harsh winters, lake-dotted terrain, and long distances between towns.
+Rise Broadband's towers in Minnesota are engineered to minimize weather-related disruptions.
+The company uses commercial-grade equipment rated for the conditions typical of harsh winters, lake-dotted terrain, and long distances between towns.
 Most subscribers in Minneapolis and surrounding areas report consistent service year-round, though brief slowdowns during severe storms are possible.

 Does Rise Broadband require a contract in Minnesota?